2nd Anglo-Boer War

 Victorian expansionist policies in the second half of the 19th century had brought Britain into conflict on several occasions with native African states.
-When the Boers, tough Dutch settlers determined to preserve their territories and their independence, resisted Britain’s attempt to annex the Transvaal and gain control of its recently discovered gold mines, with the utmost confidence that victory would be achieved quickly.
+The Boers, tough Dutch settlers determined to preserve their territories and their independence, resisted Britain’s attempt to annex the Transvaal and gain control of its recently discovered gold mines, with the utmost confidence that victory would be achieved quickly.
 This was in spite of its failure in the first war and resounding defeat by the Boers at Majuba Hill in 1881.

 The first was the Anglo-Zulu War, from January to July 1879 between the British Empire and the Zulu Kingdom, and signalled the end of the Zulus as an independent nation.
 There are a reported 1,900 British killed and 6,930 Zulus killed and amongst the many battles fought one of the most well-known was Rorke’s Drift, where some 3,000-4,000 Zulus attacked the mission station which was garrisoned by around 150 men, of these were 39 patients in the hospital.
 At 4.30pm on 22 January the Zulus began their attack until about 2am – at 7am on the following morning a regiment of Zulus appeared and the British manned their positions again, but no attack materialised, they left the way they had come – swiftly and silently.

 The casualties recorded were British – 17 killed and 15 wounded; Zulus – over 350 confirmed killed and about 500 wounded.